 My mom said many days Dianne could barely make it from the bathroom to her chair without needing to sit down and catch her breath but she sat the kitchen table for hours and made the sausage balls, kneading the meat and flour and cheese together and rolling them to put in the oven to be cooked.

-“She just seemed so delighted she could do that,” Mom remembered.
+“She just seemed so delighted she could do that,” Mom remembered one day when we were visiting.
 She grew quiet and I saw tears in her eyes.
 “Well, anyhow…” her voice trailed off and I knew she was trying to stay happy and not bring the mood of the day down.

 On my phone is a video of my aunt opening a gift from her grand-nephew, my son.
 She could barely catch her breath, but she seemed excited and hugged him and told her how much she loved the gift.